How to Join a Club

 Sponsor: Mrs. Bencic

-The Chess Club is available for students who want to learn to play chess and for those students who want to improve their skills.
+The Chess/Board Game Club is available for students who want to learn to play chess and for those students who want to improve their skills, as well as bring in any other board games they may want to play. with members.

 Sponsor: Mr. Schafer